bronson/valid/README.md

     validation.isValid(10);   // returns true.
 ```

+check() returns undefined if the validation succeeds, a string like "should not
-The error will be a string for simple validations or an object
-for JSON validations (see _Errors_ below).
+be null" if it fails, or an error object for JSON validations (see _Errors_
+below).  isValid() just returns true or false.

 # Built-In Validations